 - Networking events

-This calendar should also forecast release dates for white papers, training guides, and other customer-facing materials.
-This practice requires collaboration between multiple teams, so investing in the tools and open communication strategies described earlier set your customer communication strategy up for success.
+The plan should also forecast release dates for white papers, training guides, and other client-facing materials.
+This practice requires collaboration between multiple teams, so investing in the tools and open communication strategies will set you up for success.

-Ultimately, good customer retention requires you to have the products and services that meet their needs on their terms.
-The first step is creating a Customer Advisory Board that focuses specifically on communication with clients and understanding their developing needs.
+Ultimately, retention requires creating products and services that meet a client's needs on their terms.
+To help foster open communication, you can create a Client Advisory Board that focuses specifically on communication with clients and understanding their needs.

-Your customers want to know that their voices are being heard and have a substantive impact on future products and services.
-Engaging with them frequently both increases satisfaction and gives your company the information you need to create the right services for your return customers.
-Implement these strategies to listen to your customers' needs:
+Your clients want to know that their voices are being heard and have a substantive impact on future products and services.
+Engaging with them frequently both increases satisfaction and gives your company the information you need to create the right products or services.
+You can implement these strategies to help facilitate listening to your client's needs:

 - One-on-Ones: Your team (or your board) can schedule one-on-one conversations with new and high-value clients.
 Listen to their feedback and record their suggestions or pain points for future review.
 This is also an excellent opportunity to get testimonials and reviews for marketing materials or key insights for future panels.